 Overall, with the rise of atmospheric CO2, the physics of CO2 transfer across the air-sea interface, the carbonate chemistry in seawater, the trends of ocean acidification being observed in the past decades (Section 5.3.3.2) and modelling studies described in this section, it is virtually certain that ocean acidification will continue to grow.
-However, the magnitude and sign of many of ocean carbon-climate feedbacks are still poorly constrained (Matear and Lenton, 2014; Matear and Lenton, 2018), leading to low confidence in their significant and long-lasting impacts on ocean acidification.
+However, the magnitude and sign (direction) of many of ocean carbon–climate feedbacks are still poorly constrained (Matear and Lenton, 2014, 2018), leading to low confidence in their significant and long-lasting impacts on ocean acidification.

 Reversal of Ocean Acidification by Carbon Dioxide Removal